+A lodestone magnet from the 1750's and typical ferrite and rare earth used in modern appliances.
+Each of these contain about 1J of magnetic energy.
 The number of magnets in the family car has increased from one in the 1950's to over thirty today.
 Over 30g of magnets are produced annually for each person on Earth.

-Quantum Mechanics of Magnetism Summarized

-- Due to the motion of their electrons, some atoms can have intrinsic magnetic moments.
-Other atoms develop magnetic moments when placed in an external magnetic field. - $\Box$ If atoms have zero magnetic moment, then an applied field H induces magnetic moments that are aligned anti-parallel to the applied field.
-The magnetization M is such that M/H<0.
-This is called diamagnetism. - $\Box$ If atoms have non-zero magnetic moments that point in random directions then the sum over many atoms gives zero magnetization.
-An applied field tends to align the magnetic moments so that $M\left/H>0\right.$ .
-This is called paramagnetism. - □ If atoms have non-zero magnetic moments that point in the same direction then the sum over many atoms gives finite magnetization.
+Monte Carlo Simulations in Statistical Physics PHYS 460/660: Computational Methods of Physics Quantum Mechanics of Magnetism Summarized - Due to the motion of their electrons, some atoms can have intrinsic magnetic moments.
+Other atoms develop magnetic moments when placed in an external magnetic field. - \Box If atoms have zero magnetic moment, then an applied field H induces magnetic moments that are aligned anti-parallel to the applied field.
+The magnetization M is such that M/H < 0.
+This is called diamagnetism. - \Box If atoms have non-zero magnetic moments that point in random directions then the sum over many atoms gives zero magnetization.
+An applied field tends to align the magnetic moments so that $M \ / H > 0$.
+This is called paramagnetism. - □If atoms have non-zero magnetic moments that point in the same direction then the sum over many atoms gives finite magnetization.
 This is called ferromagnetism.
 Bohr-van Leeuwen Theorem: At any finite temperature, and in all finite applied electric or magnetic fields, classical magnetization of a collection of electrons in thermal equilibrium vanishes identically.